jbcodeforce/aws-studies/docs/infra/index.md

     * Define a **max spot price** and get the instance while the current spot price < max price wanting to pay.
 The hourly spot price varies based on offer and capacity.
     * if the current spot price > max, then instance will be stopped in a 2 minutes.
     * with **spot block** we can define a time frame without interruptions from 1 to 6 hours.
     * The expected state is defined in a 'spot request' which can be cancelled.
 One time or persistent request types are supported.
-Cancel a spot request does not terminate instances, but need to be the first thing to do and then terminate the instances.
+Cancel a spot request does not terminate instance, but need to be the first thing to do and then terminate the instances.
     * **Spot fleets** allow to automatically request spot instance and on-demand instance with the lowest price to meet the target capacity within the price constraints.

 Use **EC2 launch templates** to automate instance launches, to simplify permission policies, and to enforce best practices across the organization.
 (Look very similar to docker image)